-- The total sales, gross receipts, and turnover in any of the three preceding years from the date of the conversion does not exceed Rs.
+- The total sales, gross receipts, and turnover in any of the three preceding years from the date of the conversion do not exceed Rs.
 60 Lacs.

 - The total value of assets as appearing in the books of account of the Company in any of the previous three years does not exceed Rs.
 5 crores.

-The following are some of the implications due to the conversion of a company into a LLP:
+The following are some of the implications due to the conversion of a company into an LLP: